voschezang/coding-handbook/anthropology/desires.md

 | **Risk**         | Optimize metrics                             | Stuck in tradition           |
 | **Anti-virtues** | Poverty suggests laziness                    | Wealth suggests exploitation |

+In pure individualistic cultures there is an incentive to quickly grow up to be independent.
+Conversely, in collectivist cultures there is a bias to trust and rely on family or the community.

+Both models contain a - biassed - measurement of a **utility**.
+They compare the value of one's life.
+Corporate or communal achievement indicate high utility.
+Doing nothing signifies low utility.

 The difference is highlighted in **resumes**.
 These may either:

 - Rely on self-promotion of achievements.
 Emphasize individual results.
 - Show the relation to authorities.
 I.e. membership to prestigeous organizations.
 Contribution to team results.

-In pure individualistic cultures there is an incentive to quickly grow up to be independent.
-Conversely, in collectivist cultures there is a bias to trust and rely on family or the community.

 **Types of needs**